Decision list

-Decision lists are a representation for Boolean functions which can be easily learnable from examples.
+Decision lists are a representation for Boolean functions which can be easily learned from examples.
 Single term decision lists are more expressive than disjunctions and conjunctions; however, 1-term decision lists are less expressive than the general disjunctive normal form and the conjunctive normal form.

 The language specified by a k-length decision list includes as a subset the language specified by a k-depth decision tree.

-Learning decision lists can be used for attribute efficient learning.
+Learning decision lists can be used for attribute efficient learning, a type of machine learning.

 Definition

 A decision list (DL) of length r is of the form: